flowchart TB

 How cortical atlases get built

-Every cortical creation function — whether you’re starting with FreeSurfer annotations, GIFTI labels, CIFTI parcellations, or neuromaps data — follows the same underlying pipeline.
-The trick is the steps parameter, which lets you bail out early or run the full gauntlet depending on what you need.
+Every cortical creation function — whether you’re starting with FreeSurfer annotations, GIFTI labels, CIFTI parcellations, or neuromaps data — follows the same two-step pipeline.

 flowchart LR